-AP sources: EPA chief spent millions on security and travel
+Security for EPA chief comes at a steep cost to taxpayers

 The EPA administrator has come under intense scrutiny for ethics issues and outsized spending.
 Among the concerns: massive raises for two of closest aides and his rental of a Capitol Hill condo tied to a lobbyist who represents fossil fuel clients.

+In his tweet Saturday night, Trump appeared dismissive of the travel and rental issues: “Rent was about market rate, travel expenses OK.”

 At least three congressional Republicans and a chorus of Democrats have called for Pruitt’s ouster.
-But President Donald Trump is so far standing by him.

 A review of Pruitt’s ethical conduct by White House officials is underway, adding to probes by congressional oversight committees and EPA’s inspector general.

 Pruitt, 49, was closely aligned with the oil and gas industry as Oklahoma’s state attorney general before being tapped by Trump.
 Trump has praised Pruitt’s relentless efforts to scrap, delay or rewrite Obama-era environmental regulations.
 He also has championed budget cuts and staff reductions at the agency so deep that even Republican budget hawks in Congress refused to implement them.